Minnehaha Falls in the Katoomba area of the Blue Mountains is a small but picturesque waterfall on Yosemite Creek.

 Minnehaha Falls

-The waterfall that is Minnehaha Falls is a beautiful sight, especially after a period of heavy rain when more water passes through the creek.
+The waterfall that is Minnehaha Falls is a beautiful sight, especially after a period of heavy rain when more water is flowing through the creek.

 Swimming in the pool at the base of the waterfall is a great experience, especially on a warm summer’s day.
 In fact, Minnehaha Falls is one of the best swimming holes in the Blue Mountains, so do bring your swimmers.

-The pool is easily accessible and reasonably safe; you just need to be mindful of slippery surfaces and the surrounding rocks and boulders.
+The pool is easily accessible and reasonably safe; just be mindful of slippery surfaces and the surrounding rocks and boulders.

 If you cross the creek and do a bit of rock scrambling to get to the other side of the pool, you can get the best views of the entire waterfall.

-Once you’ve finished admiring the waterfall, simply retrace your steps out of the valley and back to the car park.
+Once you’ve finished admiring the waterfall, retrace your steps out of the valley and back to the car park via the same path.